open-rmf/crossflow/handbook/src/scope-cleanup.md

 * **Async**: The input message storage of the operation is cleared out, **and** any [Tasks][Task] that were spawned for this operation are [cancelled](./scope-cancellation.md).
-  The cleanup of this operation is considered finished when we are notified that the Future of the task was successfully dropped.
-At that point, there cannot be any side-effects that take place from the Future.
+  The cleanup of this operation is considered finished when we are notified that the task was successfully dropped.
+At that point, there cannot be any more side-effects produced by the task.
 * **Continuous**: The order queue of the operation is cleared out for this session.
 The next time the service runs, it will no longer see any orders related to this session.